 - Unreasonable or unsafe delivery requirements

-There is no doubt that victims and their families suffer immediate, as well as long-term consequences following a truck accident.
-Because we understand this severity and the need for covering expenses, our team works diligently on your behalf when seeking damages, including:
+Victims and their families suffer immediate and long-term consequences following an accident.
+Because we understand this severity and the need for covering expenses, a truck accident attorney can work diligently on your behalf to seek damages, including:

 - Emotional distress